Professor John Aaskov

-Don Gardiner is Laboratory Head at the Queensland Institute of Medical Research.
 A/Prof Gardiner first began his professional career as a scientist working within hospital pathology departments.
 In 1987, he took a staff position at the Thursday Island Hospital in the Torres Straits of Far North Queensland and became the Laboratory Manager a year later.
 In total, he spent five years working with the Indigenous peoples of North Queensland which led to an interest in both diseases of the tropics and diseases of poverty.
 He completed his PhD at the University of Sydney in 1997.
 Since then, his research focus has moved towards malaria, particularly in the area of rational drug design.
 Key interest areas are molecular biology of Plasmodium falciparum, rational antimalarial drug design and transmission blocking therapies.
-Link to profile.

 Associate Professor Gail Garvey

-Associate Professor Gail Garvey is currently Lab Head, Indigenous Health Research Group (IHRG) at Queensland Institute of Medical Research (QIMR).
+Associate Professor Gail Garvey is Division leader of Epidemiology and Health Systems at Menzies School of Health Research, based in Brisbane.
 Her work to date has focused largely in the areas of medical and health education, Indigenous health workforce and more recently dementia and cancer.
 Her research to date has largely focussed on topics which have complimented her role in the institutions in which she has been employed.
 She has expertise in conducting studies of a qualitative nature particularly with Aboriginal and Torres Strait Islander people.
 She has a track record of working closely with the local Aboriginal communities and Aboriginal and Torres Strait Islander community organisations.
 Her strengths in building capacity amongst Indigenous and non-Indigenous have led to a substantial increase in research programs and staff employed on these projects.
 Further, she provides strong mentorship and guidance to Indigenous high school students (Spotlight on Science program); Indigenous students enrolled in degree programs (Indigenous Cadetships) and supervision of postgraduate students.
 Link to profile.

 Dr Michelle Gatton

-Dr Michelle Gatton is NHMRC CDA Fellow and deputy head of the Malaria Drug resistance and Chemotherapy Laboratory at the Queensland Institute of Medical Research.
+Dr Michelle Gatton is a member of Institute of Health Biomedical Innovation (IHBI) at the Queensland University of Technology.
 Her research is focused on applying quantitative tools to improve public health, particularly related to mosquito-borne disease.
 With training and experience in statistics, mathematics and biology, Dr Gatton has a unique skill set which has provided her opportunity to work on a number of diseases of national and international importance.
 These include malaria, Ross River virus and Barmah Forest virus.
 She also consults to the World Health Organization and Foundation of Innovative New Diagnostics (FIND) on matters related to malaria rapid diagnostic tests.
 Recently Dr Gatton has joined the Mosquito Modelling Workgroup of the Research and Policy for Infectious Disease Dynamics (RAPIDD) Program in an effort to establish better links between modelling of mosquito-borne disease and public health policy.
 Key interest areas are mathematical modellihg of mosquito-borne diseases, disease surveillance and web-based decision support tools, malaria drug resistance, and malaria control and elimination strategies.
 Link to profile.

 Professor Brendan Gleeson